-Department of Management Information Systems and Decision Sciences
+Department of Information Systems and Decision Sciences Eberly College of Business and Information Technology

 QBUS 500 Foundations of Business Statistics 3 cr.

 A conceptual course designed to familiarize students with the basic techniques for obtaining, organizing, summarizing, analyzing, presenting, interpreting, and acting upon numerical activities.
 Topics include descriptive statistics, random variables, probability distributions, statistical sampling and survey methods, testing of hypotheses, analysis of variance, regression analysis, and time series.
 Major attention is given to identifying and describing the process involved in carrying out a statistical analysis and how statistical methods may be used within the managerial and business decision process.